Core Concepts

 .observesCanExecute(this.isFormValid$) // disabled if form is invalid

-.observesProperty(this.hasUnsavedChanges$); // disabled if nothing changedobservesCanExecute(obs$) requires obs$ to emit true for the command to be executable.
+.observesProperty(this.hasUnsavedChanges$); // disabled if nothing changedobservesCanExecute(sig) requires sig to currently read true for the command to be executable.

-observesProperty(obs$) requires obs$ to emit a truthy value.
+observesProperty(sig) requires sig to currently read a truthy value.

 Fluent builder